 As you might expect from a multicultural city, there are loads of great places to eat.
 Whether you are into street food or superstar chefs, you’ll find something to whet your appetite.

-13. Cheddar Gorge
+27. Cheddar Gorge

+Best things to do in south west England?
 Hire a car in the UK and hit the road in south England!
 Thre are many great roads to drive on in southern England.
 One of our favourite ones is located in Somerset.
 Although the might suggest it, it is NOT made from cheese 😉